dward2/BME547/Lectures/classes.md

 `database` list.
 The second instance is then appended to the `database` list.

-The objects found in the `database` list can be access as shown by the two
-example:  one using a `for` loop and one accessing a specific item via an index.
+The objects found in the `database` list can be accessed as shown by the two methods in the last three lines of the code block above: i) using a  `for` loop or ii)  accessing a specific item via an index.

 # Hidden Properties and Set/Get Functions
 There may be times when, upon the setting of a property in a class, I may